kalinr/kalins-pdf-creation-station/readme.txt

 *Added new options for post author so you are no longer stuck with just the login name *Expanded functionality for post thumbnail shortcode

+= 4.0 =
+*Migrated front-end into AngularJS and Bootstrap, away from jQuery.
+*Improved appearance of user interface for both tool and settings pages.
+*Added dynamic sorting and filtering to help you find the correct page or post on the tools page.
+*Sorting of pages in document on tool page has been improved.
+*Added same dynamic sorting and filtering to the list of created documents.
+*Added ability to create .txt and .html files as well as .pdfs in the tool page.
+*Added a widget to allow you to have the post's link in the sidebar without hacking your theme.
+*Added a box in the menu section to allow you to easily link to your files created in the tool page.
+*Fixed a minor bug with apostrophes in the filename on the tool page.

 == Upgrade Notice ==

 = 0.7 =